 So I finally was able to hear il Monstro with a truly state of the art (!) high-efficiency speaker system and it was a mind-warping, expectation-altering experience.

-At some point on Saturday we had a one-on-one comparison between il Monstro and Jonathan's vintage 65-year-old rack mount RCA (not Western Electric!)
-9355 push-pull 845 theater amp with a custom vintage pentode to 300B driver amp (and that driver amplifier sounded great all on it's own), I believe those things go for $40-50k in Japan these days as a highly-coveted piece of functional classic audio.
+At some point on Saturday we had a one-on-one comparison between il Monstro and Jonathan's vintage 65-year-old rack-mount RCA (not Western Electric!)
+9355 push-pull 845 theater amp with a custom vintage pentode to 300B driver amp (and that driver amplifier sounded great all on it's own), I believe those things were going for $40-50k in Japan as a highly-coveted piece of functional classic audio.
 About six feet high and very industrial, but a sweet sound.

 Jonathan had a 45RPM LP version of Louis Armstrong singing 'St. James Infirmary' a classic old New Orleans jazz piece that was riveting to hear on his system.
 Certainly you could hear the classic descriptions of SE v.
 PP in the presentations - il Monstro was a little more woolly in the bass but had better immediacy in the voice, while the WE 845 PP amp had better bass control but was maybe a touch glassier in the mids and high frequencies.
 What great company to even be competitive with an amplifier like that!